smith-chem-wisc/FlashLFQ/README.md

     --nor [boolean | normalize intensity results; experimental design needs to be defined to do this] (default = false)

-    --pro [bool | advanced protein quantification; can take a long time if you're on a single-threaded machine] (default = false)
+    --pro [boolean | advanced protein quantification; can take a long time if you're on a single-threaded machine] (default = false)

 **Command-Line Example:**